-So for the purpose of this post, by "paid links" I'll be referring to all links that have been obtained for money (or in exchange for products/services), including sponsored guest posts.
+So for the purpose of this post, by "paid links" I'll be referring to all links that have been obtained for money (or in exchange for products/services), including sponsored SEO guest posting.

 Now that we have this settled, let's move on to how exactly battle-tested SEOs who do paid link building go about it.
 Here are their strategies for analyzing the potential of a paid link, minimizing risks, along with a list of pitfalls to avoid.